From 2D Alignment to 3D Plausibility: Unifying Heterogeneous 2D Priors and Penetration-Free Diffusion for Occlusion-Robust Two-Hand Reconstruction: Experiments

-{ \bf Qualitative results.} We visually compare our method with open-sourced ACR and InterWild on real-world internet images, highlighting performance differences.
-As shown in Fig.~\ref{fig:vis_itw}, in the first row, both ACR and InterWild show misalignment issues.
-In the second row, ACR estimates relative hand distance but suffers from thumb distortion, while InterWild exhibits hand penetration.
-The third row features occlusion and blur, where ACR and InterWild fail to recover poses, but our method succeeds.
-In the fourth row, ACR incorrectly estimates the left hand, and InterWild shows hand penetration.
-Finally, in the last row, both ACR and InterWild produce misaligned estimations.
-Our method consistently achieves more accurate and stable results, demonstrating superior robustness in challenging scenarios.
+{ \bf Qualitative Results in Real Scenes.} Fig.~\ref{fig:vis_itw} compares our method with ACR~\cite{yu2023acr} and InterWild~\cite{moon2023bringinginterwild} on real-world images.
+While existing methods exhibit misalignment (row 1), thumb distortion (row 2), penetration (rows 2,4), and failure under occlusion (row 3), our approach consistently delivers accurate and stable results across all challenging cases.

-\subsection{Ablation study}
+\subsection{Ablation Study}

+{ \bf Efficiency of the Fusion Alignment Encoder.} In Table~\ref{table:fae}, we present a comprehensive comparison between our proposed fusion alignment encoder and the foundation model encoder~\cite{khirodkar2024sapiens} in terms of performance, model parameters and inference efficiency on a NVIDIA RTX 3090 GPU.
+Our method achieves an optimal balance across these three key metrics.

-{ \bf Effectiveness of different prior inputs.} As shown in Table~\ref{table:ablation}, we gradually added different types of information for fusion to observe their impact on performance.
-We observed that adding 2D keypoints and segmentation maps resulted in significant improvements in MPJPE and MPVPE, with the greatest reduction in the XY dimension estimation error.
-It is easy to understand that 2D keypoints and segmentation maps provide excellent XY dimension information cues.
-We can observe that 2D keypoints enhanced performance more significantly than segmentation maps, as they offer detailed joint-level data, unlike the mere outlines provided by segmentation maps.
-Moreover, after fusing depth maps, we observed significant improvements in MPJPE/MPVPE-Z and MRRPE.
-Depth maps can clearly help the model better reason about the hierarchical relationships of the 3D hand.
+{ \bf Effectiveness of Different Priors.} As shown in Table~\ref{table:ablation}, we gradually added different types of information for fusion to observe their impact on performance without using foundation model encoder in the inference stage.
+We found that incorporating 2D keypoints and segmentation maps significantly improved MPJPE and MPVPE, particularly in the XY dimension.
+Among them, 2D keypoints contributed more due to their detailed joint-level information, while segmentation maps provided coarser spatial cues.
+Additionally, fusing depth maps further improved MPJPE/MPVPE-Z and MRRPE, indicating that depth information enhances 3D structural reasoning.

-{ \bf Effectiveness of using two-hand diffusion model.} Table~\ref{table:ablation} also demonstrates the impact of the two-hand diffusion model on hand recovery performance.
+{ \bf Effectiveness of Two-Hand Diffusion Model.} Table~\ref{table:ablation} demonstrates the impact of the two-hand diffusion model on hand recovery performance.
 We can see that after adding diffusion, MRRPE, MPJPE, and MPVPE all achieve improvements and with the same improvement trend in both the XY and Z dimensions.
-The two-hand diffusion model can effectively learn the reasonable two-hand interacting prior, which can help adjust the relative relationship between the hands to a more reasonable state.
+As shown in Figure~\ref{fig:diff}, we present a visual comparison before/after applying the two-hand diffusion.
+Specifically, as an interaction prior, it effectively reduces occlusion-induced hand penetration.
+Table~\ref{table:pene} shows the improvement of our method in the de penetration metric compared to other approaches.
+These quantitative and visual results provide intuitive validation of the superiority of our method.